 Whether you’re a student or the parent of a student, you’ll want to understand exactly how student loans work, so you can find the student loan that’s right for you.

-If you’re just beginning to explore how student loans work, we’ll cover the basics here, starting with: What is a student loan?
+If you’re just beginning to explore how student loans work, we’ll cover the basics here.

 What is a Student Loan?

 A student loan is money that you borrow to help for pay school with the expectation that you will pay that money back in the future.

 Student loans don’t differ all that much from other types of loans.
 However, the process of obtaining and repaying a student loan does have some unique attributes.

 Your student loan might be the first loan you’ve ever pursued or received, so keep in mind that it’s not just how much you borrow – it’s how much that amount costs in the long term.

 One of the most important components of any loan that directly affects its long-term cost is the loan’s interest rate.
 An interest rate is, essentially, the cost of taking out your loan.
 It is calculated as a percentage of the amount you borrow and added on to your loan.

 A fixed interest rate will not change for the life of a loan, while a variable interest rate can change.

 Interest rates for federal student loans, which are issued by the government, are currently set once per year and are fixed.
 Private student loans, which are issued by banks, credit unions, private lenders, and other types of financial institutions, tend to have interest rates that are higher than federal direct student loans, and those rates can be fixed or variable.